 From here you are able to download your pre-wedding photoshoot images and share them, as well as ordering prints, albums, calendars and more.

 Yes.
 Once your pre-wedding photos are delivered via my online gallery platform, you are able to order from an incredible array of beautiful print products via Australias best print lab, Atkins.

 Through my platform you will be able to order small and large prints, framed prints, calendars, albums, and many more.

 The finished products that are available for purchase are prints, fine-art albums, framed prints, calendars, canvas prints and more.

 It’s fairly common that wedding couples don’t have wedding planners, in fact, i get probably an even mix of both.
 There are of course enormous advantages to having a wedding planner, as they look after an innumerable amount of things that you’d never imagine having to take into consideration.

 For this reason, if you’re looking for a wedding planner in melbourne, I recommend checking out my list of the best wedding suppliers in Melbourne, and this feature piece on Melbournes best wedding planners.

 If you don’t book a wedding planner, I have almost a decade of experience in planning wedding timelines and can assist as best as I can.

-I don’t typically attend wedding rehearsals, as in nearly a decade of photographing weddings, it’s my experience that attending them does not affect the quality of my coverage at all.
+I don’t typically attend wedding rehearsals, as with after nearly a decade of photographing weddings, it’s my experience that attending them does not affect the quality of my coverage at all.

 Many photographers use the rehearsal as an opportunity to meet the couple, but I find that’s best done ahead of time at a wine bar myself.